A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Related Work: LGBTQ+ Identities, Sociotechnical Risks, and Platformized Sociality

-The decade-long experience of Chinese gay men\cite{li2024online, wang2022gay, cui2022we, o2025finding, winchester2012use, cui2022so, bardzell2020join, xie2025futures, li2023we, ma2024evaluating, bardzell2011pleasure, kong2018gay} with social apps, as documented in this study, provides rich and unique empirical evidence for several core research areas in Human-Computer Interaction (HCI) and Computer-Supported Cooperative Work (CSCW).
+The decade-long experience of Chinese gay men with social apps~\cite{kong2018gay, bardzell2011pleasure, ma2024evaluating, li2023we, xie2025futures}, as documented in this study, provides rich and unique empirical evidence for several core research areas in Human-Computer Interaction (HCI)~\cite{cui2022we, o2025finding, winchester2012use, cui2022so} and Computer-Supported Cooperative Work (CSCW)~\cite{bardzell2020join, wang2022gay}.
 The trajectory of user attitudes—from initial feelings of liberation to later critical reflection and current strategic use—not only corroborates existing theories but also offers new insights and challenges their applicability within marginalized communities and high-pressure political contexts.
 This section situates our findings within key theoretical frameworks in HCI to articulate the study's theoretical contributions to the field.
+Early work on online identity highlights tensions between authenticity, privacy, and impression management in digital sociality~\cite{whitty2008revealing}.
+Building on this foundation, LGBTQ+ HCI scholarship demonstrates that platforms are central sites for identity work, disclosure, and visibility negotiation~\cite{blackwell2016lgbt, devito2018too, 10.1145/3274313, 10.1145/3432951, hardy2022lgbtq, 10.1145/3462204.3481786, 10.1145/3613904.3642482, 10.1145/3643834.3661564}.
+Social support emerges across diverse sociotechnical environments—from fandom communities~\cite{10.1145/3359256} to VR spaces~\cite{10.1145/3411763.3451673, 10.1145/3544548.3581530}, information activism in rural contexts~\cite{jonas2024better, 10.1145/3686991}, and identity-based governance in online communities~\cite{10.1145/3710900, 10.1145/3406522.3446040}.
+Yet LGBTQ+ participation online is shaped by moderation politics and algorithmic curation biases~\cite{10.1145/3479610, 10.1145/3613904.3641949, 10.1145/3613904.3642509, 10.1145/3706598.3713618}.
+These systems produce ``algorithmic exclusion''~\cite{10.1145/3432951}, particularly for trans and disabled creators~\cite{10.1145/3613904.3641949}, and reinforce homonormative aesthetics in curated feeds~\cite{10.1145/3706598.3713618}.
+Queer joy flourishes despite these harms~\cite{10.1145/3706598.3713592}, reflecting HCI calls to move beyond deficit framings~\cite{10.1145/3673229}.
+Research increasingly critiques commercial infrastructures that marginalize queer self-expression and desires for solidarity~\cite{10.1145/3706598.3713136}.
+Affordances of LGBTQ-specific and mainstream social platforms shape relational and dating practices~\cite{10.1145/3229434.3229460, yeo2016relationships, 10.1145/3613904.3642482}.
+Even non-dating platforms enable romantic seeking and community building~\cite{10.1145/3555189}.
+HCI scholarship conceptualizes these dynamics as cross-platform ``personal social media ecosystems''~\cite{10.1145/3274313}, where LGBTQ+ users tactically modulate visibility and boundary management across contexts~\cite{10.1145/3449162, blank2014new}.
+China-based research further highlights how queer users negotiate stigmatization and censorship in platformized ecosystems~\cite{10.1145/3491102.3517624, 10.1145/3555189, 10.1145/3706598.3714013}.
+Mainstream and LGBTQ-specific apps alike require strategic self-presentation to mitigate outing and harassment risks~\cite{10.1145/2930971.2930973}.
+These sociotechnical constraints shape both dating and identity development for Chinese queer communities.
+Taken together, this literature foregrounds a persistent tension: platforms can simultaneously afford connection, vulnerability, and sociotechnical adaptation.
+However, existing research is primarily cross-sectional and tends to focus on single platforms.
+Very little is known about how queer users’ attitudes and strategies evolve longitudinally under shifting sociocultural and platform conditions.
+We address this gap through a multi-wave study of Beijing gay men’s changing perceptions of gay social media platforms.